 That said, if your dog is generally healthy and you only fry the egg whites without any added fat, it can be a good way to give them some extra protein.
-However, it is important to note that not every presentation of an egg is ideal for dogs – so always consult with your veterinarian before giving your dog any new type of food.
+However, it is important to note that not every presentation of an egg is ideal for dogs – find out more about eggs dogs can eat.

 Can Dogs Eat Fried Eggs

 Yes, dogs can eat fried eggs.
 Fried eggs are safe for dogs to eat in moderation.
 They provide proteins and fats, but should not be given too often as they have a high fat content.
 When feeding your dog fried eggs, make sure to remove the yolk before cooking as it can contain bacteria that could make them sick.
 Additionally, you should avoid giving your dog any seasoning or oil used in the preparation of these dishes to prevent digestive upset or other health issues from occurring.

 Can Dogs Have Fried egg yolk

 Cooked egg yolk is a nutritious food for dogs and can be given to them as a treat.
 However, it is high in calories so it should only be given in moderation.
 Fried egg yolks are a great way to give your dog some added nutrition and flavor.
 When cooking the egg yolk, make sure to use unsalted butter or another healthy fat.
 This will help ensure that your dog gets the most out of this snack.